professorcode1/College-Time-Table-Scheduler/README.md

 - Git clone this repo
 - Make sure you have node installed
 - run `npm install` to get all the node modules
+- if you get some 'ERR' about build failing don't worry about it.
 - have a mongod server on your local machine up and running
 - run `node app.js` to run the application
 - open any browser and goto `localhost:3000` to use the application.